Migacz85/track-laptop-usage/README.md

 `
 After changing values restart of script is not needed

+# Troubleshooting

+If you encounter problems you can run directly:

+- `bash power_management.sh`

+And you will have access to state of variables stored in script.

 # Log files
 By default you can find log files of active and away time in dir `log` in form: